fvigh/dipl/docs/Models.md

 ## Supported models

+- kontrola accuracy and robustness of the models using cross-validation
+- using [StatsForecast](https://nixtla.github.io/statsforecast/) we can train many models efficiently such as [AutoARIMA](https://fvigh.github.io/dipl/Models/#autoarima), AutoETS

 ### Prophet
 Facebook Prophet is an open-source library for univariate time series forecasting.
 It implements a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series